What is Health Information Exchange (HIE) and how can blockchain transform it?

 Despite the various healthcare sector opportunities, it requires many factors to consider while building a blockchain solution.
 The technical, economic and behavioral challenges need to address before adopting blockchain in various organizations.
 Here are the technical constraints to consider :

 1. Data Standardization

 Apart from permissioned and permissionless access, it is important to consider the size of information stored on the blockchain.
 The free form submission of data like doctor notes can affect the transaction size and the blockchain’s performance.
-The blockchain can operate efficiently with a limited medical history, demographic details and codes to access the services.
+The blockchain can operate efficiently with some medical history, demographic details and codes to access the services.

 It is always crucial for the organization to align with the framework before defining the data, size, and format to be submitted.
 This strategy will assist in standardizing the incorrect data and monitor the performance of blockchain.
 Data can also be condensed by concatenating and deconcatenating the stored information through APIs and then broadcasting.
 Even the blockchain has privacy with restricted access to registered organizations.